Skip to Content

 Dmitry Tkachenko Photo / Shutterstock.com

-Two of the area’s more notable museums are the Pérez Art Museum Miami and The Bass.
-Proud nerds should make time for The Philip at Patricia Frost Museum of Science, too.
+Notable museums include the Pérez Art Museum Miami and The Bass, with science enthusiasts recommended to visit The Philip at Patricia Frost Museum of Science.

-Beyond that, Miami’s nightlife is legendary, so wear comfortable dancing shoes.
-And before you head out for a night of revelry, fuel up at one of the many incredible restaurants in Little Havana.
+Miami’s legendary nightlife beckons, so don comfortable dancing shoes.
+Before hitting the night scene, fuel up at one of the incredible restaurants in Little Havana.

 Things to do in Miami